 We started off the evening with some small nibbles: pistachios, roasted olives with citrus, and blueberry thyme gin fizzes.
 The cocktail was so refreshing on a hot night.
 It is made with a simple syrup of blueberries and thyme.
 The juniper undertones of the gin pairs really nicely with the slightly tart blueberries and the floral thyme.
 It was like summertime in a glass.

 Our main course was a grilled rack of lamb served with a savory berry sauce.
-The sauce was made with plump blackberries, shallots, ginger and Serrano chili to add a little heat.
+The sauce was made with plump blackberries, shallots, ginger, and Serrano chili to add a little heat.
 The sweet berries played along nicely with the Serrano chili and the smokey meat.
 Our friends were shocked that the sauce was made with berries as they had never thought to make a savory berry sauce.
-Along side the grilled lamb, we served an arugula salad which was dressed with toasted pecans, red onions and red raspberries; a sticky balsamic dressing coated eat tender bite.
-As well, the left-over berry sauce, made a great glaze.
+Alongside the grilled lamb, we served an arugula salad which was dressed with toasted pecans, red onions, and red raspberries; a sticky balsamic dressing coated to eat a tender bite.
+As well, the left-over berry sauce made a great glaze.
 I simply reheated it with some brown sugar and used it as a glaze over grilled chicken.
 Outstanding!

 For dessert, there was only one dish that would be perfect for the evening, our brown sugar pavlova with passionfruit and mixed berries.
 This is a favorite of ours to serve during summer dinner parties.
 It is light, and the slightly tart passionfruit goes really well with the sweet berries.
 As well it really WOWs your guests.

 Take advantage of the summer bounty and enjoy berries to their fullest.
 They are not only great to snack on but they are also great additions to many recipes.
 Don’t limit yourself to just baking, either, as they are great in savory dishes.